Taste the Island

 Sea & Soil Day Tour with Gallivanting Tours

-Join local guide Lorraine of Gallivanting Tours on a full day excursion around Wexford’s coast lines and agricultural lands.
+Join local guide Lorraine of Gallivanting Tours on a full day excursion around Wexford’s coastlines and agricultural lands.
 Visit some of the Model county’s local food producers and farmers that are inspired by their surroundings.

-The tour includes a trip to Ballyminane Mill, Ireland’s oldest functioning water mill where you will meet Miller John Murphy, tour the mill and its grounds as well as receiving your own bag of freshly ground flour.
+The tour includes a trip to Ballyminane Mill, Ireland’s oldest functioning watermill where you will meet Miller John Murphy, tour the mill and its grounds as well as receiving your own bag of freshly ground flour.

-Next ups is a visit to Ireland’s oldest walled gardens, the stunning Colclough Walled Gardens which are 200 years old.
+Next up is a visit to Ireland’s oldest walled gardens, the stunning Colclough Walled Gardens which are 200 years old.
 These gardens produce a wide variety of fruit and vegetables annually which is grabbed up by locals and visitors alike.
 Meet Gardener Alan who will tell you stories of the Georgian gardening practices that have kept the gardens alive.

-A quick stop for a Wexford lunch at an award winning maritime pub and then on to the final destination of the day, Ballyhack Smokehouse.
-Meet Michael Walsh, owner of the award winning smokehouse, who will show you the process of how the fish is selected, salted and smoked in his 80 year old smokehouse.
+A quick stop for a Wexford lunch at an award-winning maritime pub and then on to the final destination of the day, Ballyhack Smokehouse.
+Meet Michael Walsh, owner of the award-winning smokehouse, who will show you the process of how the fish is selected, salted and smoked in his 80-year-old smokehouse.

 Johnstown Castle Festival of Honey

-The festival appeals to the growing interest in biodiversity, sustainability and food heritage, and creates links between Wexford’ landscape and the purity of the food on visitors’ plates.
+The festival appeals to the growing interest in biodiversity, sustainability and food heritage, and creates links between Wexford’s landscape and the purity of the food on visitors’ plates.
 The festival’s programming is closely aligned with Ireland’s Ancient East, the Norman Way and the Celtic Roots Project and visitors will literally get a flavour of a thousand years of honey production at Johnstown Castle.

 Sunset Experience at Hook Lighthouse

-Watch the sunset from the balcony of the tower at the World’s oldest, original operating Lighthouse .
+Watch the sunset from the balcony of the tower at the World’s oldest, original operating lighthouse.

 The experience includes a welcome coattail or tea/coffee on arrival.
 You then get to set out on a guided tour of Hook Lighthouse where you will reach the tower to witness the spectacular sunset.
 Once the sun has set, return to the watch room where you will get to enjoy some delicious Wexford canapés and more delicious cocktails.